mixandgo/simple_blog/README.md

+# SimpleBlog

-# SimpleBlog: Simple rails engine that you can plug into any app
+Is a blogging engine that you can plug into your rails app

 ## Getting started